matternstsr/atlas-system_algorithms/red_black_tree/README.md

 #include "rb_trees.h"

 int main() {
-    rb_tree_t *tree = NULL;
+    /* Initialize the red-black tree to NULL */ rb_tree_t *tree = NULL;

-    int array[] = {10, 20, 30, 40, 50};
+    /* Define an array of integers */ int array[] = {10, 20, 30, 40, 50};

-    // Convert an array to a Red-Black Tree tree = array_to_rb_tree(array, sizeof(array) / sizeof(array[0]));
+    /* Convert an array to a Red-Black Tree */ tree = array_to_rb_tree(array, sizeof(array) / sizeof(array[0]));

-    // Insert a new value
+    /* Insert a new value into the tree */ rb_tree_insert(&tree, 25);
-    rb_tree_insert(&tree, 25);

-    // Remove a value
-    tree = rb_tree_remove(tree, 30);
+    /* Remove a value from the tree */ tree = rb_tree_remove(tree, 30);

-    // Check if the tree is valid
-    if (rb_tree_is_valid(tree)) {
+    /* Check if the tree is valid and print the result */ if (rb_tree_is_valid(tree)) {
         printf("The tree is valid.\n");
     }

-    return 0;
+    return 0; /* Exit the program */
 }

 ```